The Role of Gypsum in Agriculture: 5 Key Benefits You Should Know

-The latest information on gypsum was the focus of the third annual Midwest Soil Improvement Symposium in Ada, OH, in March.
-The one-day event was held in conjunction with The Ohio State University’s Conservation Tillage and Technology Conference and sponsored by GYPSOIL — a leading supplier of synthetic gypsum.
-More than 200 attendees heard from industry representatives, scientists, consultants and growers on the use of gypsum to improve soil structure, reduce nutrient runoff and more.
+The latest information on gypsum has been covered in detail at past Midwest Soil Improvement Symposiums.
+The event — which has been held in conjunction with The Ohio State University’s Conservation Tillage and Technology Conference — typically includes presentations from industry representatives, scientists, consultants, and growers on the use of gypsum to improve soil structure, reduce nutrient runoff, and more.

-Here are five key (and overlapping) benefits of gypsum highlighted at the symposium:
+Here are five key (and overlapping) benefits of gypsum highlighted at past symposiums: